Before, During & After

 Additionally, due to the decrease in estrogen, there’s an increased risk of heart disease, osteopenia and osteoporosis.

-SYMPTOMS OF MENOPAUSE
+SYMPTOMS OF Stages of the MENOPAUSE

 Every woman will experience menopause differently.
 You might have symptoms that are barely noticeable, while your friends could experience almost all of them.
 Listed below are the most common symptoms women have—from perimenopause through postmenopause: